HazeSystem/Chip-8-Qt/README.md

 # Chip-8 Qt
-Emulator is complete, but debugger is still very much a work in progress.
-Editing instructions, registers and stack are implemented, but not the hex view.
-Running, single-stepping and animating work, but not breakpoints.
+Emulator is complete, but debugger is still a work in progress.
+Everything you'd expect except for breakpoints works!

 Gainera, programak euskarazko itzulpen bat dauka!